MickeyPickles/phone-call-dash/README.md

 Also you need an Amazon Dash button: https://www.amazon.com/All-New-AWS-IoT-Button-Generation/dp/B01KW6YCIM/ref=sr_1_1?ie=UTF8&qid=1495596655&sr=8-1&keywords=dash+iot

 Follow the Amazon Dash documentation to see how to link it to a Lambda function.
+To upload the code I just do this: zip -r ~/Downloads/dash.zip *

+then in the Lambda console hit "Upload zip file"